PlagueHO/AzureGlobalBootcamp2018/README.md

 ![Create ACS](images/acscreate.png "Create ACS")

+## Introduction to Containers, Docker and Kubernetes

 Once the Kubernetes cluster has been created we can continue with the workshop.

 In the meantime, we'll talk about what containers are and how they're used as well as talking about the components that make up a Kubernetes cluster.

+## Part 3 - Manage Cluster with Cloud Shell

 Once your ACS has been created you will be able to review the resources that have been created:

 ![ACS Resources](images/acsresources.png "ACS Resources")

-## Part 3 - Manage Cluster with Cloud Shell

 Now that our cluster is deployed we need to configure Cloud Shell to be able to manage it.